Maine Court Records

 How To Find An Inmate In Maine?

 The Maine Department of Corrections (MDOC) maintains inmate records and makes them available to all requestors.
 The MDOC website provides a search function where interested persons may search for all prisoners and probationers in the state.
-To find an inmate using this platform, provide the person’s MDOC number, first name, middle name, last name, gender, and age range.
+To find an inmate using this platform, inquirers are advised to provide the person’s MDOC number, first name, middle name, last name, gender, and age range.
 The search also allows searchers to filter results using physical descriptors.
 Some of these include a weight range, height range, eye color, hair color, race, scars, marks, and tattoos.
 Information about the inmate’s current status, location, and type of offense may also be used.

 How To Find A Federal Inmate In Maine?